PrefectHQ/prefect/docs/guides/host.md

 ```
 </div>

-You can use the `-r` flag to specify a specific migration version to upgrade or downgrade to.
+Use the `-r` flag to specify a specific migration version to upgrade or downgrade to.
-For example, to downgrade to the previous migration version you can run:
+For example, to downgrade to the previous migration version, run:

 <div class="terminal">
 ```bash